Guidelines For Character References For Court

 - Address the letter to the appropriate person.
 It is important to address a character reference correctly.
 It tells the Magistrate or Judge that you know that it is not just a general character reference but a reference that is aimed specifically for the court.
 If the matter is being heard in the Magistrates’ Court the character reference should be headed “To the Sentencing Magistrate”.
 If the matter is being heard in the District Court the reference should be headed “To the Sentencing Judge”.
 Any further references to the Magistrate or Judge should read “Your Honour”.

-- State that you are aware of what the charges are and what the facts of the offence involve.
+- The facts of the offence: State that you are aware of what the charges are and what the facts of the offence involve.
 This does not have to be the specific allegations all written out.
 It can just be something like “I understand that Mr X has been charged with stealing $1000 from his employer”.
 The sentencing Judge then knows that the writer knows what the reference is for.
 There is no point tendering a character reference that does not do this.

-- Don’t suggest what penalty the defendant should receive.
+- Don’t suggest a penalty.
 Judges and Magistrates are likely to be annoyed by people who don’t understand the full details of the case or the rules of sentencing telling them what to do.
 Just mention the positives about the defendant and leave it to the lawyer to make the submission on sentencing.

-- Include any other matters that are considered to be relevant.
+- Other matters: Include any other matters that are considered to be relevant.

-- Sign and date the character reference and include your contact details.
+- Sign and date: clearly sign and date the character reference and include your contact details.
 The reference will be worthless unless these things are done.

 Other Tips on Character References